What is the Broad Institute of MIT and Harvard?

 Will I get to interact with the other BSSP students often?

 We make a big effort to create a unified cohort of BSSP students.
-Although students spend most of their day doing research with their mentor, we do plan a number of program activities for students, including social events like bowling or kayaking, team-building activities, workshops, special talks and panels, a college fair, and more.
+Although students spend most of their day doing research with their mentor, we do plan a number of program activities for students, including social events, team-building activities, workshops, special talks and panels, a college fair, and more.

 What kind of academic support is provided for participants?